Git-Mastery: Lessons

 What happens next:

-1. Git prepares a new commit which reverses the target commit
+1. Git prepares a new commit that reverses the target commit

-2. Git opens your default text editor containing a proposed commit message.
-You can edit it, or accept the proposed text.
+2. Git opens your default text editor with a proposed commit message.
+You can edit it or accept the proposed text.

 3. Once you close the editor, Git will create the new commit.